 Mysore City is among one of the most captivating holiday destinations of Southern India, located 145 km from the capital Bengaluru, its sophisticated culture and heritage echoes insular for tourist and its attractions.
 From the breathtaking palaces and religious temples, to the mystical gardens, glorious festivals and vibrant handmade crafts, Mysore will capture the hearts and minds of travelers from the moment they arrive.

-Mysore is commonly referred to as the ‘City of Palaces‘, the ‘Garden City‘, the ‘Ivory City‘, the ‘City of Yoga’ and was home to the famous Wodeyar Dynasty (an Indian Royal family) who once ruled the Mysore Kingdom.
+Mysore is commonly referred to as the ‘City of Palaces‘, the ‘Garden City‘, the ‘Ivory City‘, the ‘City of Yoga’ name as Mysore City and was home to the famous Wodeyar Dynasty (an Indian Royal family) who once ruled the Mysore Kingdom.
 Throughout the Wodeyar dynasty, arts and crafts attained their peak and the Wodeyars were avid lovers of both.

 Arts and crafts remain embedded in the culture and today the city is well known as the ‘cultural capital of Karnataka’.
 Visitors to Mysore are immersed in the beauty of its art and culture, which undoubtedly contributes to the rich heritage of the city.

 Mysore: Modern And Day City

 Mysore has progressed into a modern day city, but has maintained its relaxed pace and indescribable, yet peaceful vibe.
 The history of the region is, undeniably, reflected in the city’s architectural structures and is also seen in the culture of the Mysore people.
 From the food they eat to their religious beliefs, historical traditions are ingrained in their lifestyle.